PavAI-Research/pavai-c3po/README.md

 - [] world-storage
 - [] solar-network

-### Important Configurations
-In [config.yml](https://github.com/yl4579/StyleTTS2/blob/main/Configs/config.yml), there are a few important configurations to take care of:
-- `OOD_data`: The path for out-of-distribution texts for SLM adversarial training.
-The format should be `text|anything`.
-- `min_length`: Minimum length of OOD texts for training.
-This is to make sure the synthesized speech has a minimum length.

 ### Limitation and Common Issues

-Translation conver only earth languages not ready for a galaxy far far away.
+> Translation conver only earth languages not ready for a galaxy far far away.

+> When running all models locally, the hardware requiements could go up to 16 GB Vram

+> Development and Testing of this project only been validated in Ubuntu only

 ## Acknowledgments
 many thanks to these projects for their inspiration and help, they including llamacpp-python,whisper,fasterwhisper, ollama, styledstts2, piper, vad and meta seamless communication.